To declare a major in Film, students must have completed a minimum of 30 units, have satisfactorily completed Film 25A or 25B.

 A minimum of 32 upper-division units are required.

-- Film 100 (Film Theory), 4 units: The history of film theory from the beginnings to the present.
+- Film 100 (Film Theory), 4 units, offered Fall Term: The history of film theory from the beginnings to the present.

-- Film 128 (Documentary Film), 4 units, offered once a year: An analysis of the development of the documentary film, including examples by Flaherty, Riefenstahl, and Wiseman.
+- Film 128 (Documentary Film), 4 units, offered Spring Term: An analysis of the development of the documentary film, including examples by Flaherty, Riefenstahl, and Wiseman.

-- Film 129 (Avant-Garde Film), 4 units, offered once a year: A survey of experimental film including examples by Vigo, Duchamp, Leger, Bunuel, Clair, Brakhage, Kubelka, Snow and Rainer.
+- Film 129 (Avant-Garde Film), 4 units, offered Fall Term: A survey of experimental film including examples by Vigo, Duchamp, Leger, Bunuel, Clair, Brakhage, Kubelka, Snow and Rainer.

 plus one of the following: